Koës

 Koës is a village in the ǁKaras Region of south-eastern Namibia.
+It had 2,264 inhabitants in 2023.

+Geography

-It is situated on the edge of the Kalahari desert and belongs to the Keetmanshoop Rural electoral constituency.
+Koës is situated on the edge of the Kalahari Desert and belongs to the Keetmanshoop Rural electoral constituency.
 The average annual rainfall is about 150-200 mm.

 Economy and infrastructure

-The vast majority of income is generated on ranches in the surrounding area and stem from sheep, goat and cattle ranching for meat production purposes.
-The most common sheep breed ranched with is the Dorper, with Persian, Damara, Van Rooy, Karakul and others to a lesser extent.
+The vast majority of income in the district is generated on ranches in the surrounding area and stem from sheep, goat and cattle ranching for meat production purposes.
+The most common sheep breed farmed here, is the Dorper, with Persian, Damara, Van Rooy, Karakul and others to a lesser extent.
 Popular cattle breeds for this area are Nguni, Bonsmara, Brahman and various others to a lesser extent.
 Various sheep, cattle and goat stud breeders are registered in the area.

-During the months of May - Aug (winter) meat hunting takes place widely.
+During the months of May - Aug (winter) meat hunting takes place on a large scale.
 Huntable species are Oryx (gemsbok), Springbok and Kudu.
-To a lesser extent trophy hunting is also available.
+To a lesser extent, trophy hunting is also available.

 Koës has a government primary school.
 There is also a post office, police station, village council, hotel, library, farmer's cooperative, general dealer and coffee shop.

 The annual Koës Pan Rally is a DIY motorsports event that originated in 1985, held in the first week of July.